arimah/condict/README.md

 # Condict

-Condict is a piece of dictionary software primarily intended for [constructed languages][conlang].
+Condict is a piece of dictionary software primarily designed for [constructed languages][conlang].
 Or at least, that's what this is intended to become.
 For the time being, it's very much a work-in-progress, with no functioning frontend.

-Here are some of the features that are planned for Condict:
+Here are some of the features that are planned for Condict (some of which are already implemented):

 * **Multiple languages** with interlinking – useful for world building!
 * **Inflection rules,** in the form of inflection tables, which you can associate with a part of speech, and attach to any word you add to the dictionary.